EinGuterWaran/EinGuterWaran/README.md

 - :handshake: **volunteer** as part of [**IT4Kids**](https://it-for-kids.org/vision) as a course instructor and get to teach kids about digitalization through graphical programming at Aachen elementary schools on a weekly basis.

 - :computer: offer **custom software development and consulting services** and specialize in turning your ideas into reality.
 My goal is to fully understand your needs and work with you to create tailored solutions that meet your specific requirements.
-Please feel free to contact me via email (janu@lingeswaran.com) to discuss your project ideas and requirements.
+You can find out more about my work and expertise at [**www.lingeswaran.com**](http://www.lingeswaran.com/).
+If you're interested in collaborating or have any inquiries, please feel free to contact me via email at janu@lingeswaran.com.

 <!--
 Besides being a **working student** at **Küchenheld**, I am currently working on the following projects and ideas: